Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

 ## Library Usage CODK-M

-1. From the GitHub repository, download the library Zip file and copy it into the user library folder:
+1. From the GitHub repository, download the library Zip file and copy it into the user library folder in your CODK-M directory.
+Rename the library directory "Intel-Pattern-Matching-Technology".

         `$(ARDUINOSW_DIR)/libraries/ `